 High performance content is essential for an efficient, scaleable and lasting footprint in search, and knowing the intent of the potential customer’s search is one of the key factors in achieving that.

-The key finding from our research is that retail websites seem to be missing the opportunity to serve informational searches, and its’ costing them millions of clicks.
+The key finding from our research is that retail websites seem to be missing the opportunity to serve informational searches, and it is costing them millions of clicks.
 Here’s an example:

 On average, “tefal air fryer” is searched for 17500 times every month in the UK. and, online shops such as Argos and Currys are shown in the result, along with the multiple marketplaces like Amazon and Ebay.